-Strength and Conditioning Parks and Recreation Corporate Wellness Health Advocacy And Promotion Community Health Work Personal Trainer International Health Efforts Public Health Work Exercise Physiology Sports Marketing Youth Recreation Services Physical Therapy Preparation Therapeutic Recreation Sports Administration Coaching Cardiac Rehabilitation
+Strength and Parks and Corporate Wellness Health Advocacy Conditioning Recreation Corporate wellness And Promotion Community Health Personal Trainer International Health Public Health Work Work reisonal trainer Efforts Public Health Work Exercise Physiology Sports Marketing Youth Recreation Physical Therapy Exercise Physiology sports Marketing Services Preparation Therapeutic Sports Coaching Cardiac Rehabilitation Recreation Administration Coaching Cardiac Renabilitation

 PLAN NEW PROGRAM: BACHELOR'S DEGREE, (B.S.)
 PUBLIC HEALTH.
 As the Sheps Center concludes, "there is a growing demand in the market place among entering students for stronger preparation in population health and public health."
 Graduates with educational experiences in basic biological sciences, statistical and logic based reasoning, and internships in public health settings make a significant contribution in areas outside of patient or client care.
 Given the increasing demands at all levels of the health care work force, UNC Pembroke's diverse student population could be trained in Public Health to either enter the work force or prepare for graduate work in Public Health, Health Administration, or Information Technology in a healthcare setting.
-K-12 and community college pipelines can be created to funnel students directly into a public health program.
+K-12 and community college pipelines can be created to funnel students directly into a public health program.30 convalescent facilities.

-PLAN NEW PROGRAM: MASTER'S DEGREE, (M.S.)
-NUTRITION.
-Registered dieticians make an important if developing contribution to health professional teams.
-They shape practical policy and actions in schools and school systems, and at assisted living and convalescent facilities.
 At present, the field is migrating from bachelor's level preparation to master's level, so, as part of the planning process, UNC Pembroke should plan to begin at the advanced level so to not duplicate actions.
 Existing programs in nursing, and exercise science and health promotion could assist in creating an integrated and inter-professional training and team approach.
-The best course of action with a nutrition program is to prioritize other programs that have potential to make an immediate impact in the health outcomes of the UNC Pembroke service area, but prepare to launch once higher impact programs leave their infancy.
+The best course of action with a nutrition program is to prioritize other programs that have potential to make an immediate impact in the health outcomes of the UNC Pembroke service area, but prepare to launch once higher impact programs leave their infancy.31